lmarcelli/minieuso_l1/README.md

 run the exe by command line passing as arguments: a)level0 file path; b)"TLE" file (with complete path) to be used; c)cpu_time_offset (daily offset) to be added to timestamp_unix (optional, if not passed the software calculate it automatically).
 2) Automatically on all level0 file in a folder, running bash script "automatic_l1_v2.sh": run the bash script by command line passing as arguments: a)the path of the folder containing Level0 files ; b)"TLE" file (with complete path) to be used; c)time_offset to be added to timestamp_unix/gtu_time (optional, if not passed the software calculate it automatically).
+3) Automatically on all data set (or more than one runs), running the script "automatic_l1_all_v7.sh" (or similar for the other versions): run the bash script without arguments.
+Note: in the bash have to be present all the runs, check if it is updated!

 Here below the structures for TLE, Moon and Sun info: